tilda-ai/tilda-cli/README.md

 uv pip install -r requirements.txt

 # build the package from source
-python3 setup.py sdist bdist_wheel
+python3 -m build

-# exit venv
+# deactivate venv (or run the next command in a new terminal)
 deactivate

 # install the tilda package on your machine